YASH-MOHARIR/Guessmetry/README.md

 #### Step 2: Read the Description

+Once the game loads, you'll see:
-- You'll see the custom geometric description created by the post author
+- The custom geometric description created by the post author
 - Example: "A circle on top of a rectangle with two small circles on the sides"
-- The description is displayed prominently with a 📐 icon
+- The description is displayed prominently with a 📐 icon in a blue box
+- A text input field below where you can type your guess
 - Take your time to visualize the shapes in your mind

 #### Step 3: Submit Your Guess